samuelhafsteins/D1-REIR/README.md

 First we set `N = 100000`, next we create an `int` array `times` where we'll keep our values for `T` (To set a default value of an array use `{}` around the values).

-Now a small funky thing, java uses the `static` keyword to be able to access a method with creating an instance of the object first and because of that a `static` method can not directly call a non-static method.
+Now a small funky thing, java uses the `static` keyword to be able to access a method without creating an instance of the object first and because of that a `static` method can not directly call a non-static method.
 So first we need to create an instance of our class.

 ```java
 CouponCollectorStats coupon = new CouponCollectorStats();